3 Methods Used by the Supply Sales Managers to Drive Value in the Channel.

-On the surface, measuring a value in the supply chain appears black and white: a quantifiable and objective piece of data that defines a company’s status.
-But the process in which a company acquires its value is anything but simple—as the driving forces behind it are often disputed and questioned.
+On the surface, measuring value in the supply chain appears black and white: a quantifiable and objective piece of data that defines a company’s status.
+But, the process in which a company acquires its value is anything but simple.

 But if one thing does remain consistent, it’s this: all businesses want more value.

 So, how do businesses participating in the supply chain increase their value?